NEWS

 ◼︎Future Outlook

-・3D data serves as a “common language” and helps prevent on-site errors
+・3D data serves as a “common language” and helps prevent errors on-site

 "It was precisely because we had the 3D data that all of our interactions were possible," said Zoe Lee, Head of Exhibition Production.